 The firm strongly encourages every lawyer to do pro bono work that fits their expertise, and we encourage attorneys to get the necessary training to do complementary work in areas outside of their expertise.

 We also support every lawyer’s efforts to recruit and develop new pro bono clients, and we brainstorm regularly on how to better serve the communities in which we work and live.
 The firm actively looks for opportunities to assist organizations with missions involving social justice, environmental protection, defense of civil liberties, affordable housing, community development, disaster relief, assisting the elderly and disabled, juvenile justice, and other worthy causes, particularly focused on serving those in greatest need.
-But our pro bono clients do not include suburban neighborhood groups or well-endowed private schools affiliated with our directors because we want to focus on those in greatest need.

 We also undertake this work with the same level of commitment that we make to all our clients because pro bono work is not just something “extra” that we do.
 We maintained and even expanded our pro bono commitments during the 2008-09 economic downturn, and we never cut back on our time when business picked up again.